oss-review-toolkit/ort/docs/README.md

 ## Getting Started

-Please see [GettingStarted.md](./GettingStarted.md) for an introduction to the tools.
+Please see [GettingStarted.md](./GettingStarted.md) for an introduction to the individual tools.

 ## Development